girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/K means Clustering Algorithm/README.md

 ## Algorithm/Working for K-Means clustering
 - Step 1: Choose the number of clusters (k) you want.
-- Step 2: Start with k centorids by putting them at random place.
+- Step 2: Start with k centroids by putting them at random place.
 - Step 3: Compute distance from every point from centroid and cluster them accordingly.
-- Step 4: Adjust centorids such that they become center point of the cluster just formed.
+- Step 4: Adjust centroids such that they become center point of the cluster just formed.
 - Step 5: Again re-cluster every point based on their distance with centroid.
 - Continue above steps until stopping criteria is not met.
 - As soon as stopping criteria is met, stop and the clusters present are final clusters or the results we require.

 ## Stopping Criteria for K Means Clustering
-- Centroids of the newly points cluster have'nt changed
+- Centroids of the newly points cluster have not changed
 - Points in a clusters do not change their location.
 - Maximum number of iterations are done.